DRIFT-Net: A Spectral--Coupled Neural Operator for PDEs Learning: Related Work

+\paragraph{Neural operators.} Neural operators learn mappings between function spaces and approximate solution operators of PDEs~\citep{li2021fno,kovachki2023neuralop}.
+A recent survey categorizes existing architectures into three main types: deep operator networks (DeepONets), integral-kernel neural operators, and transformer-based neural operators~\citep{10.1016/j.neucom.2025.130518}.
+DeepONet adopts a branch--trunk factorization and comes with operator-approximation guarantees~\citep{lu2021deeponet}.
+Integral-kernel neural operators model nonlocal interactions through parameterized kernels.
+FNO implements the kernel operator in the Fourier domain~\citep{li2021fno}, and variants such as Geo-FNO and U-FNO extend this idea to irregular geometries and multiphase flow~\citep{li2023geofno,wen2022ufno}; CNO and neural operators with localized integral or differential kernels further emphasize multi-scale structure and local operators~\citep{raonic2023cno,liuschiaffini2024localno}.
+Transformer-based neural operators treat grid points as tokens and use self-attention to approximate data-dependent kernels, and are widely used in multi-task and pretraining settings~\citep{mccabe2023mpp,hao2024dpot,yang2023icon,rahman2024codano}.

-\paragraph{Foundation models with multi-scale attention.} Within PDE foundation models, \textsc{Poseidon} employs a multi-scale windowed self-attention operator Transformer (\textsc{scOT}) with a U-Net hierarchy and time-conditioned normalization.
-It demonstrates strong transfer performance across heterogeneous equation families ~\citep{herde2024poseidon, liu2021swin, liu2022swinv2}.
-Windowed self-attention partitions the domain into local regions to compute attention efficiently, but its locality implies that domain-wide dependencies are established only gradually via deep stacking and window shifts.
-Empirically, this can weaken globally consistent spectral coupling and induce rollout drift over long horizons ~\citep{lippe2023pde_refiner}.
-In practice, naive cross-scale or cross-branch concatenation may inflate channel width and destabilize training, whereas purely spectral operators, while global, often underfit nonstationary local details.
+\paragraph{PDE foundation models and multi-scale attention.} A recent line of work builds PDE foundation models on top of transformer-based neural-operator backbones.
+Examples include MPP (a spatio-temporal transformer surrogate trained autoregressively on multiphysics datasets), the operator transformer DPOT with Fourier attention, and attention-based neural operators such as ICON and CoDA-NO; all of them perform large-scale pretraining on multi-dataset or multiphysics corpora and transfer to downstream PDE tasks~\citep{mccabe2023mpp,hao2024dpot,yang2023icon,rahman2024codano}.
+Within multi-scale attention frameworks, \textsc{Poseidon} employs a multi-scale windowed attention operator transformer (scOT) with a U-Net hierarchy and time-conditioned normalization, and shows strong cross-task generalization on Navier--Stokes benchmarks~\citep{herde2024poseidon,liu2021swin,liu2022swinv2}.
+Windowed self-attention computes attention efficiently in local windows, but global dependencies are established only gradually through depth and window shifts, which can weaken global spectral coupling and contribute to rollout drift at long horizons~\citep{lippe2023pde_refiner}.

-\paragraph{Positioning.} DRIFT-Net augments a multi-scale attention backbone with an explicit spectral path for controlled low-frequency mixing.
-It also introduces a non-expansive, bandwise fusion mechanism that integrates the spectral and image branches without inflating the feature width.
-Methodological details and quantitative comparisons appear in Sections ~\ref{sec:method} and ~\ref{sec:experiments}.
+\paragraph{Positioning.} We propose DRIFT-Net as a spectral--spatial coupled integral-kernel neural-operator backbone, which in the above taxonomy falls into the class of integral-kernel neural operators.
+Architecturally, DRIFT-Net is composed of stacked DRIFT blocks: each block augments the multi-scale attention backbone with an explicit spectral path for controlled low-frequency mixing and a non-expansive bandwise fusion mechanism that integrates the spectral and image branches without increasing the feature width.
+Methodological details and quantitative comparisons are given in Sections~\ref{sec:method} and~\ref{sec:experiments}.